Can You Recycle Blenders? (And Throw Them in Trash?)

 It’ll spin the soap and water around and clean out every corner, and this may even be more effective than using a dishwasher or cleaning your blender manually.
 Then, you can rinse out the soap with some hot water and flip it over to dry properly.

-Well, it’s simple!
 You can use a blender to do some of the things a food processor helps out with.
-A blender can also mix and turn your fruits and vegetables into purées, mincemeat, and grind foods into smaller pieces.
+A blender can also mix and turn your fruits and vegetables into purées, mince meat, and grind foods into smaller pieces.

 The best part is most blenders come with different jars – you can use some to blend dry ingredients, and some are for wet ones.
 In addition, a jar for wet foods can also blend dry ones.
 But, of course, you’ll have to reduce the amount of water you add or add nothing at all.

-However, food processors can handle more technical food preparation chores than blenders.
-For one, your blender cannot knead the dough while a food processor can.
+Generally, food processors can handle more technical food preparation chores than blenders.
+For one, your blender cannot knead the dough, while a food processor can.
 So, while a blender can come in handy as a quick substitute for a food processor, it’s limited in some aspects.

 6 Ways to Dispose of a Broken Blender